oilyquack/checkout-react-challenge/README.md

 - I am very pleased with the way I have implemented the star rating feature.
 I could have quite quickly added a drop down menu with options, but that isn't something that I thought would look particularly nice on the page or be a user friendly experience.
 I spent some time looking into how other websites present this option (Just Eat, Amazon, etc.) and came up with a plan to create my own version.
 I'm sure that in places it can be tidied and made more succinct, but as my first attempt at a star rating system I am pleased.
 - While the styling is fairly minimal (see below section), I have been able to create a fairly responsive user experience that can handle being used on different devices.
+- At device widths above mobile, I have added an overflow scroll to the comments section in order to keep the page as uncluttered as possible, especially with the possibility of hundreds/thousands of reviews being submitted.

 ## Unresolved Issues/Un-implemented Features